Levant-vACC/Levant-vACC-library/docs/Tier 2 Positions/Al-Asad Airbase (ORAA)/Al-Asad.md

 ORAA_TWR is responsible for the Al-Asad MATZ airspace from `SFC` to `A030`.

 ## Aerodrome Information
-Al-Asad is an airbase located in Western Iraq, located in the center of the R414 (ARCHER MOA) restricted airspace.
+Al-Asad is an airbase located in Western Iraq, located in the center of the R414 (ARCHER) restricted airspace.
 The airbase consists of 3 runways, including 2 dependant parallel runways (27L/09R) and (27R/09L), and a grass airstrip located on the southern portion of the aerodrome (08/26).

+# Aerodrome
+## Logon
+Upon logging on Al-Asad ADC it is essential to annouce the activation status of R414 !!! phraseology
+    **IQA ADC -> ORBB_N_CTR**: Request activation of R414 from SFC to A030

 ## Flight Categories
 Recovering military aircraft will usually be flying IFR, but must revert to VFR at the following points: